 WHAT TYPE OF ILLEGAL CARGO IS MOST USED?

 There are only two types of illegal cargo: 1) humans, and 2) drugs.
 Both are the most profitable.
 Human cargo pays anywhere from $1000 to $15,000 per person, depending on where they get dropped off.
 Drugs are a whole different ballgame.
-Rarely will you see just drugs in these pangas because of the labor and time need to offload and the timing of that labor to meet with the boat.
+Rarely will you see just drugs in these pangas because of the labor and time needed to offload and the timing of that labor to meet with the boat.
 It’s 20 times faster to unload human cargo, so most drugs are transported with illegals wearing packs that can hold as much as 100 lbs.
-And if a panga is used just for drugs only, it’s usually unloaded on some larger vessel offshore.
-One pound of cocaine is worth around $10,000 wholesale, so each person could potentially carry approximately $1 million in illegal product that’s worth 10 times that much on the retail market.
-Now times that by ONLY 10 mules/passengers; even one with a fifth grade education can figure out the money involved.
+And if a panga is used for drugs only, it’s usually unloaded on some larger vessel offshore.
+One pound of cocaine is worth around $10,000 wholesale, so each person could potentially carry approximately $1 million in illegal product that’s worth ten times that much on the retail market.
+Now times that by ONLY ten mules/passengers.
+Even one with a fifth grade education can figure out the money involved.

 WHAT TYPE OF DRUGS?

 South American cocaine, China fentanyl and Eastern heroin/opium is what’s smuggled the most.
 So you can see why Mexico and its corruption has become the hub of drugs.
 Marijuana not so much because it is bulky and nowhere near as profitable.
 And with more states legalizing it, there is no real demand.